dxmi/XAF_Non-Persistent-Objects-Filtering-Demo/readme.md

 When **DynamicCollection** is used, the built-in [FullTextSearch Action](https://docs.devexpress.com/eXpressAppFramework/112997/concepts/filtering/full-text-search-action) is shown in corresponding non-persistent list views.

-*FindArticlesController* in this example shows a custom search form with a lookup editor that allows filtering non-perssitent objects in a lookup list view.
+*FindArticlesController* in this example shows a custom search form with a lookup editor that allows filtering non-persistent objects in a lookup list view.

 Filtering and sorting at the data source level is also supported in Reports.
 Use the [Criteria](https://docs.devexpress.com/eXpressAppFramework/DevExpress.Persistent.Base.ReportsV2.DataSourceBase.Criteria) and [Sorting](https://docs.devexpress.com/eXpressAppFramework/DevExpress.Persistent.Base.ReportsV2.DataSourceBase.Sorting) properties of [CollectionDataSource](https://docs.devexpress.com/eXpressAppFramework/DevExpress.Persistent.Base.ReportsV2.CollectionDataSource) to specify filter criteria and sorting parameters.